ilastik/ilastik.github.io/documentation/startup/dataselection.md

 </div>

 Double clicking on an input file in the data selection box opens the file properties dialog.
-This dialog can be used to review and change how Ilastik interprets the data file.
+This dialog can be used to review and change how ilastik interprets the data file.

 - **Nickname:** short name used to identify the data